ironsmile/euterpe-website/content/docs/configuration/content.md

   * **user** (_string_) - authentication username
   * **password** (_string_) - authentication password

-* **download_artwork** (_boolean_) - When true, HTTPMS will search Cover Art Archive for album artworks when none is found locally.
-Anything found will be saved in the HTTPMS database and later used instead of further calls to the archive.
+* **download_artwork** (_boolean_) - When true, Euterpe will search Cover Art Archive for album artworks when none is found locally.
+Anything found will be saved in the Euterpe database and later used instead of further calls to the archive.
 By default it is "false".

+* **discogs_auth_token** (_string_) - If download_artwork is true the server will try to find artist artwork in the Discogs database.
+In order for this to work an authentication is required with their API.
+This here must be a personal access token.
+In effect the server will make requests on your behalf.
+See the [Discogs API docs](https://www.discogs.com/developers/#page:authentication,header:authentication-discogs-auth-flow) for more information on how to generate your own token.

 ### Danger Zone

 You are discouraged to touch any of the following directives.
 But if you really need want to, read the following carefully.

 * **log_file** (_string_) - The name of logfile.
-HTTPMS will store logs in it.
+Euterpe will store logs in it.
 It will be truncated on every start.
 If the given path is relative it will be relative to the config directory.

 * **sqlite_database** (_string_) - Name of the sqlite database in which information for the media files will be stored.
 If the given path is relative it will be relative to the config directory.